Prescriptions

 • By post – send it to us with a stamped addressed envelope and we’ll post it back to you.

-• You may have to come in and see the doctor before the medication is issued, so make sure you order your medication in good time.
+• You may require a medication review before the prescription is issued, so make sure you request your medication in good time.

-• Any medication order placed after 12.30pm will be sent for processing on the next working day (Monday – Friday) and will be issued accordingly.
+• Any order placed after 12:30pm will be processed on the next working day (Monday – Friday).

 Medication Reviews

-Patients on repeat medication will be asked to see a doctor at least once a year to review these regular medications and notification should appear on your repeat slip.
+Patients on repeat medication will be asked to review their regular medications and notification should appear on your repeat slip.

 Please ensure that you book an appropriate appointment to avoid unnecessary delays to further prescriptions.